sciknoworg/llms4subjects/shared-task-datasets/GND/README.md

 The GND subjects taxonomy should be utilized by participants as a comprehensive knowledge base of subjects used for tagging TIB technical records.

 In addition to the json-Exports of the GND, the German National Library (DNB) has created an **unofficial** Export of the GND from its native raw format into SKOS for the use within this shared Task.
-These exports are aligned to the other files as a smaller version in the file `GND-Subjects-tib-core_dnb-skos.ttl` and the full version with all subject terms (`GND Sachbegriff`) in the file `GND-Subjects-all_dnb-skos.ttl`.
+These exports are aligned to the other files as a full version with all subject terms (`GND Sachbegriff`) in the file `GND-Subjects-all_dnb-skos.ttl`.

 Remarks on the SKOS-Mapping: